-The Allegheny County Board of Commissioners created the M/W/DBE Program via ordinance on June 18, 1981.
-Authorization and ratification was codified in §435 of the Allegheny County Administrative Code of Ordinances.
+The Allegheny County Board of Commissioners created the MWDBE Program via ordinance on June 18, 1981 to ensure that minority and women entrepreneurs were given maximum opportunity to obtain and perform contracts.
+Authorization and ratification were codified in §435 of the Allegheny County Administrative Code of Ordinances.
 The department was continued through the transition to Home Rule in 2000 by Article XIII, Section 6 (d) of the Home Rule Charter of Allegheny County.

-Allegheny County also receives funds as a Federal Highway Administration sub-recipient; therefore under Code of Federal Regulations 49, Part 26 (CFR 49 Part 26) Allegheny County must have a department such as the M/W/DBE Department.
-Specifically, the regulations mandate referenced in Subpart B-Administrative Requirements for DBE Programs for Federally-Assisted Contracting (§ 26.21)that:
+Allegheny County also receives funds as a Federal Highway Administration sub-recipient; therefore, under Code of Federal Regulations 49, Part 26 (CFR 49 Part 26) Allegheny County must have a department such as the MWDBE Department.
+Specifically, the regulations mandate referenced in Subpart B-Administrative Requirements for DBE Programs for Federally-Assisted Contracting (§ 26.21) that:

-- If you are in one of these categories and let Department of Transportation (DOT)-assisted contracts, you must have a DBE program meeting the requirements of this part: - All FHWA recipients receiving funds authorized by a statute to which this part applies; - A recipient receiving planning, capital and/or operating assistance who will award prime contracts (excluding transit vehicle purchases) exceeding \$250,000 in FTA funds in a Federal fiscal year; - FAA recipients receiving grants for airport planning or development who will award prime contracts exceeding \$250,000 in FAA funds in a Federal fiscal year.
+If you are in one of these categories and let Department of Transportation (DOT)-assisted contracts, you must have a DBE program meeting the requirements of this part:

+- All FHWA recipients receiving funds authorized by a statute to which this partapplies; - A recipient receiving planning, capital and/or operating assistance who will award prime contracts (excluding transit vehicle purchases) exceeding \$250,000 in FTA funds in a Federal fiscal year; - FAA recipients receiving grants for airport planning or development who will award prime contracts exceeding \$250,000 in FAA funds in a Federal fiscal year.

 Additionally, section § 26.25 requires that the DBE liaison officer "shall have direct, independent access to the Chief Executive Officer concerning DBE program matters.
-The liaison officer shall be responsible for implementing all aspects of your DBE program.
-It also mandates that adequate staff to administer the program to be in compliance be available.
+The liaison officer shall be responsible for implementing all aspects of your DBE program."
+It also mandates that to be in compliance, adequate staff is available to administer the program.

-Recognizing that minority and business enterprise had not fully engaged in the contracting process, Allegheny County created the Minority Business Enterprise Program in 1981 as a mechanism to engage the community at large in the myriad of opportunities involved in contracting for public services.
-As such, this Department ensures that that Minority Business Enterprises (MBE), Women Business enterprise (WBE) and Disadvantaged Business Enterprises (DBE) are given the maximum opportunity to obtain and perform on county contracts.
+Recognizing that minority and women business enterprises had not participated in County contracts to the extent that is desirable, Allegheny County created the Minority Business Enterprise Program in 1981 as a mechanism to engage the community at large in the myriad of opportunities involved in contracting for public services.
+As such, this department ensures that Minority Business Enterprises (MBE), Women Business Enterprises (WBE) and Disadvantaged Business Enterprises (DBE) are given the maximum opportunity to obtain and perform on county contracts.

-In order to accomplish and monitor this effort, The Department of Minority, Women and Disadvantaged Business Enterprise (M/W/DBE) works in partnership with all County Departments and the community at large, to maximize the successful integration; and successful utilization of historically underutilized businesses within our community.
+In order to accomplish and monitor this effort, The Department of Minority, Women and Disadvantaged Business Enterprise (MWDBE) works in partnership with all County departments and the community at large, to maximize the successful integration; and successful utilization of historically underutilized businesses within our community.